 2.2 Egypt

-In Egypt, neolithic anthropomorphic figurines are generally rare finds (many may have been destroyed by the periodic inundations).27 The extant figurines can be divided into realistic variants with facial details, arms and separated legs, and abstracted variants with undetailed bird-like faces, shortened or missing arms, and fused legs.
-An outstanding female ivory figurine associated with the Badarian culture (c.
-4400-3800 B.C., named after el-Badari in Middle Egypt) has a slim shape and is surprisingly naturalistic.28 Another important site is the wider area of Naqādah, which gave its name to the Naqada culture (c.
-4500-2800 B.C., several phases).
-The clay and ivory figurines coming from there have a narrow waist and wide hips in both, the realistic and abstracted variants.
-Legs fused into the shape of an inverted rounded cone are interpreted to have been inserted into a hole in a base or stuck into the ground ("peg figurine").
-Such figurines are sometimes reinforced internally by a stick ("stick figurine").29 Pubic hair or clothing, jewelry, patterns, or tattoos were painted or carved into the surface, and there is evidence that bald heads originally had painted or pasted hair.30 Another special type of figurines are the small, flat "tag figurines" made of bone, ivory, or greywacke.31 At el-Ma'mariya (north of Hierakonpolis), terracotta figurines with bird-like faces (or wearing a bird mask?) and raised arms - perhaps a gesture of prayer, cheering, or dance - were unearthed.32 In the cemetery of Hierakonpolis (Nekhen, the capital of a predynastic realm in Upper Egypt), excavators found pentagonal ceramic masks with human features
+In Egypt, neolithic anthropomorphic figurines are generally rare finds (many of them might have been destroyed by the periodic inundations).26 The extant figurines can be divided into realistic variants with facial details, arms and separated legs, and abstracted variants with undetailed bird-like faces, abbreviated or missing arms and fused legs.
+One outstanding female ivory figurine associated with the Badarian culture (ca. 4400-3800 BC, named after el-Badari in Middle Egypt) has a slim shape and is surprisingly naturalistic.27 Another important site is the wider area of Nagādah, which gave its name to the Naqada culture (approx. 4500-2800 BC, several phases).
+The clay and ivory figurines coming from there have a narrow waist and wide hips in both, the realistic and abbreviated variants.
+Legs fused to the shape of an inverted rounded cone are interpreted to have been inserted into a hole in a base or into the ground ("peg figurine"); such figurines are sometimes reinforced internally by a stick ("stick figurine").28 Pubic hair or clothing, jewelry, patterns or tattoos were painted or carved into the surface, and there is evidence that bald heads originally had painted or pasted hair.29 Another special type of figurines are the small, flat "tag figurines" made of bone, ivory or greywacke.30 Terracotta figurines with bird-like faces (or wearing a bird mask?) and raised arms - perhaps a gesture of prayer, cheering, or dancing - were unearthed in el-Ma'mariya (north of Hierakonpolis).31 In the cemetery at Hierakonpolis (Nekhen, the capital of a predynastic realm in Upper Egypt), excavators found pentagonal ceramic masks with human features (Chalcolithic, approx. 3600 BC).
+The masks fit nicely over a human face and have cutouts for eyes and mouth, which means that they were actually worn.32

+26 Craig Patch, Dawn, 100-101, 135.